Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

   </figcaption>
 </figure>

 Figure X.2 shows the model outputs in the same space the network predicts.
 The predicted waveforms track the structure in both axes with relatively small residual error, including good alignment on the major peaks and troughs through the sequence.
-This behavior is consistent with teh aggregate velocity RMSE reported in Table X-this.
+This behavior is consistent with the aggregate velocity RMSE reported in Table 4.1.

 <figure style="text-align: left">
   <img src="./assets/plots/SF_no_E_trajectory_3_model_vs_accel.png"
        alt="Trajectory 3 position"
-       width="700"
+       width="750"
        style="display:block; margin:0 auto;"/>
   <figcaption style="font-size: 0.9em; color: #555; margin-top: 4px;">
     <strong>Figure X.3.</strong> Trajectory 3 position overlay comparing ground truth, the model-integrated trajectory, and a naive acceleration baseline formed by raw double integration.
 The model-integrated trajectory achieves an ATE = 7.69 m, while the naive acceleration baseline diverges by serveral orders of magnitude (ATE=63,897.98 m).